 1. Pre-Bath Inspection

-Run fingers through the fur, hunting common hideouts—groin, armpits, tail base.
+Run fingers through the fur, hunting common hideouts, groin, armpits, tail base.
+It is also a good time to check for other skin issues, such as canine moles.
 Spot a bloated tick?
 Remove it with a proper tick tool before water hits the coat.
 Test your water; lukewarm is pup-perfect.

 Lather a soapy ring around the neck first.
 This slippery wall stops fleas from sprinting toward those tender eyes and ears.